Chucky2401/dotfiles/README.md

 For Debian-based distribution or arm device, you will need to build Neovim yourself.

-First, depends your distribution, you will need somes prerequisites.
+First, depends your distribution, you will need some prerequisites.

 <details>
 <summary>Debian/Ubuntu</summary>